adinsoon/SpotiTube-App/README.md

-# escAPIst - temporary name
+# SpotiTube App
-[Python][API][JSON] My first attempt to using Youtube API and JSON with Python.
-Eventually I want to write a code that add songs from the selected Spotify playlist to the selected Youtube playlist and vice versa
+[Python] My first attempt to using Youtube and Spotify APIs, and JSON with Python.
+App includes many functionalities related to the management of the user's account, its playlists and songs on both platforms